norrisng/bcferries-live/README.md

     s.update();

-To retrieve data from `FerryService`:
+Once `update()` has been called at least once, data can then be retrieved from the `FerryService` object:

     // Sailings for all of BC Ferries' major routes ArrayList<Sailing> allSailings = s.getAllSailngs();

-    // All sailngs from Tsawwassen to Swartz Bay ArrayList<Sailing> tsaSwb = s.getSailings("Tsawwassen", "Swartz Bay");
+    // All sailngs from Swartz Bay to Fulford Harbour ArrayList<Sailing> swartzToSaltspring = s.getSailings("Swartz Bay", "Fulford Harbour (Saltspring Is.");

     // All sailings operated by the Spirit of British Columbia ArrayList<Sailing> sobc = s.getShipSailings("Spirit of British Columbia");